The SSTUWA, over a year ago, made the decision to commission a review into public education in Western Australia.

-Dr Lawrence is joined in the review process by fellow panel members Dr Scott Fitzgerald of Curtin University, Colin Pettit, former Commissioner for Children and Young People and Robyn White, former principal of Perth Modern School.
-Pamela Pollard, former principal of Victoria Park Primary School, is the executive officer to the panel.
+Thank you also to the expert panel - Dr Carmen Lawrence, Dr Scott Fitzgerald of Curtin University, Colin Pettit, former Commissioner for Children and Young People and Dr Robyn White, former principal of Perth Modern School and Pamela Pollard, former principal of Victoria Park Primary School, executive officer to the panel.

 Submissions have now closed.
 Thank you to all members, non-members and organisations who have contributed their viewpoints.

 Twenty-two consultation sessions were held at locations across Western Australia as well as two virtual sessions.
 We thank all members and stakeholders who attended for their valuable feedback.